 Josefa Leonel Correia Sacko, from Angola, was elected as the Commissioner for Rural Economy and Agriculture of the African Union Commission in 2017.
 Prior to her current role, she was nominated as executive administrator on the Administrative Council of the Funds for Agriculture Development and also served as Special Adviser to two ministers in Angola, the minister of environment and the minister of agriculture.
 Commissioner Sacko is a leading agronomist and was the former Secretary-General of the Inter-African Coffee Organization (IACO).
 Sacko also served as special adviser to the Vice-President of The Panafrican Woman Organization for Southern African Region.

-Damilola Ogunbiyi is CEO of Sustainable Energy for All, Special Representative of the UN Secretary-General for Sustainable Energy for All and Co-Chair of UN-Energy.
+Damilola Ogunbiyi is a sustainable energy advocate and Co-Chair of UN-Energy.
 She is also a Commissioner for the Global Commission to End Energy Poverty.
-Damilola Ogunbiyi was formerly the Managing Director of the Nigerian Rural Electrification Agency and the General Manager of the Lagos State Electricity Board.
-She also worked as a Senior Special Assistant to the President on Power and Head of the Advisory Power Team in the Office of the Vice President of Nigeria.
+Before joining SEforALL, Ogunbiyi was the first female Managing Director of the Nigerian Rural Electrification Agency, where she successfully negotiated the construction of solar mini-grids and the deployment of home systems across Nigeria.
+She also worked as a Senior Special Assistant to the Nigerian President Buhari on Power and was the first female to be appointed as the General Manager of the Lagos State Electricity Board.

-EU Commissioner Kadri Simson currently oversees the Commission’s work on energy.
-She was previously an Estonian politician from the Centre Party and the Minister of Economic Affairs and Infrastructure in Jüri Ratas’ first cabinet from 2016 to 2019.
-During the Estonian Presidency in the Council of the EU, Simson chaired both energy ministers and transport ministers meetings in Transport, Telecommunication and Energy Council and ministers of economy format in EU Competitiveness Council.
-From 2007 to 2016, she was a member of Estonia’s parliament and served as chairman of the Estonian Centre Party, and the deputy chairman of the National Defence Committee.
-She holds a degree in History at the University of Tartu and a Master’s degree in Political Science from University College London.
+Kadri Simson is an Estonian politician who currently oversees the European Commission’s work on energy.
+She was previously the Estonian Minister of Economic Affairs and Infrastructure in the first cabinet of Jüri Ratas from 2016 to 2019.
+During the Estonian Presidency of the Council of the EU, Simson chaired the meetings of both the energy and transport ministers in the Transport, Telecommunication and Energy Council.
+She also chaired the meetings of the economy ministers in the Competitiveness Council.
+From 2007 to 2016, she was a Member of Estonia’s Parliament and served as the Chair of the Estonian Centre Party and the Deputy Chair of the National Defence Committee.

 Prior to joining Friends of Europe, Dharmendra Kanani was director of policy at the European Foundation Centre (EFC).
 He was the England director at the Big Lottery Fund, the largest independent funder in the UK and fourth largest in the world.
 Dharmendra has held senior positions in the public and voluntary sector and advisor to numerous ministerial policy initiatives across the UK.